“Now, I know that every election people say, ‘This is the most important election of our lifetime.’ But this time, it actually is.”

 Needless to say, Fatima and Yaseen have never considered putting their hope in their government.
 Similarly, their peace, joy, and confidence do not hinge on political leaders, platforms, or policies.
 Could we learn something from them?

-Before we vote, then, we need to honestly ask, “Who has my heart?”
+Before voting, then, ask the question, “Who has my heart?”
 The answer to this question affects not only the way we use our vote but also the way we view our lives.

 The Marvelous Response

 The most prominent teaching from Jesus about government comes in the midst of an exchange he had with religious leaders who were trying to trap him.